 The final written warning is issued when you fail to react positively to the written warning.
 If the situation warrants it, it is also possible to be issued as a ‘first and final written warning.’

 This is issued when you fail to respond to the final written warning or when you commit an act of gross misconduct.
 Gross misconduct covers many serious behaviour breaches including theft, assault or wilful damage to company property.

 Any disciplinary action against you should be pre-empted by a meeting where the problem is raised with you and explained properly.
 All evidence should be presented to you and you should be given your chance to tell your side of the story in case there are any mitigating circumstances your employer is unaware of.
 If you raise an important new fact or issue in this meeting, your employer should stop the meeting and arrange to reconvene when the new information has been taken into account, and properly investigated.

 What happens if my employer hasn’t gone through this disciplinary process?

 Although the process above is a recognised path, it’s also possible to receive a final written warning without going through the escalating levels.
 It depends on the nature of your misconduct or performance.
-If you receive a final written warning with no prior notice for a relatively minor issue such as timekeeping, then this would not be appropriate.
-However it’s important to remember that depending on the seriousness of your breach of conduct or lapse in performance, any of the steps above can be implemented at any time.
+There are a number of individual employment laws in place to protect you from unfair dismissal or disciplinary action.
+For instance, if you receive a final written warning with no prior notice for a relatively minor issue such as timekeeping, then this would not be appropriate.
+However, it’s important to remember that depending on the seriousness of your breach of conduct or lapse in performance, any of the steps above can be implemented at any time.